openebs-archive/openebs-docs/docs/percona_galera_cluster.md

     | Hardware         |
     +------------------+
     1 row in set (0.00 sec)

     mysql> INSERT INTO Hardware (Name,HWtype,Model) VALUES ('TestBox','Server','DellR820');
     Query OK, 1 row affected (0.06 sec)

     mysql> select * from Hardware;

     +---------+--------+----------+
     | Name    | HWtype | Model    |
     +---------+--------+----------+
     | TestBox | Server | DellR820 |
     +---------+--------+----------+
     1 row in set (0.00 sec)

     mysql> exit
     Bye
     ```

-    ​

 * Verify that this data is synchronized on the other nodes, for example, node2, using the following command.

     ```
-    ubuntu@kubemaster-01:~/openebs/k8s/demo/galera-xtradb-cluster/deployments$ kubectl exec -it pxc-node2-7f64f4cfd4-gt8sh /bin/bash
+    kubectl exec -it pxc-node2-7f64f4cfd4-qrsz8 /bin/bash
+    ```

+    Now you are inside the node2 pod.

+    ```
-    root@pxc-node2-7f64f4cfd4-gt8sh:/# mysql -uroot -p -h pxc-cluster;
+    root@pxc-node2-7f64f4cfd4-qrsz8:/# mysql -uroot -p -h pxc-cluster;
     Enter password:
     Welcome to the MySQL monitor.
 Commands end with ; or \g.
     Your MySQL connection id is 7